 Many Willamette undergraduates are interested in the possibility of law as a career and plan to attend a law school after completion of their baccalaureate program.
 For these students there is no preferred undergraduate degree program, but the development of certain skills is strongly advised.
 Specifically, students interested in the study and practice of law will benefit from extensive training and knowledge of English composition, politics, and history.
 Also recommended are courses in all subject disciplines that require analytical thinking and the application of theory to new situations.
-The Department of Politics offers several courses directly concerned with the law, such as Law and Public Policy (PPLE 334) and Constitutional Law (PPLE 337).
-The Department of History also offers American Legal History (HIST 308).
+The Department of Politics offers several courses directly concerned with the law, such as Law and Public Policy (POLI 334) and Constitutional Law (POLI 337).
+The Department of

+History also offers American Legal History (PHIL 308).
 A limited number of undergraduate students have obtained internships in the College of Law's Clinical Law Program.

-In the College of Liberal Arts, there is a pre-law society through which students examine different facets of law, meet with current law students, and invite guests speakers to the campus to discuss legal developments.
+In the College of Arts & Sciences, there is a pre-law society through which students examine different facets of law, meet with current law students, and invite guests speakers to the campus to discuss legal developments.
 The pre-law advisor, Professor Sammy Basu of the Politics Department, has pre-law materials (explaining admission standards at various law schools) and information about the Law School Admission Test (LSAT).

-Prospective students are encouraged to visit law classes, speak with law faculty, tour the award-winning Truman Wesley Collins Legal Center and meet with Admission representatives at the College of Law.
-For information about the application process, programs, or scheduling a visit, please feel free to write to the Office of Admission, College of Law, Willamette University, 245 Winter Street SE, Salem, Oregon 97301, send an email to law-admission@willamette.edu, call 503-370-6282 or visit the College of Law Web site, www.willamette.edu/wucl/.
+Prospective students are encouraged to visit law classes, speak with law faculty, tour the awardwinning Truman Wesley Collins Legal Center and meet with Admission representatives at the College of Law.
+For information about the application process, programs, or scheduling a visit, please feel free to write to the Office of Admission, College of Law, Willamette University, 245 Winter Street SE, Salem, Oregon 97301, send an email to law- admission@willamette.edu, call 503-370-6282 or College of Law Web site.

-2019-2020 Calendar
+2020-2021 Calendar